lucahaines/lucahaines/README.md

 Hi, I’m @lucahaines,
-In terms of coding, I’m interested in physics and fractals
+in terms of coding, I’m interested in physics and fractals